-bridge: a relay whose existence is non-public and which can therefore provide access for blocked clients, often in combination with pluggable transports, which registers itself with the bridge authority.
+bridge: a server in the Tor network whose existence is non-public and which can therefore provide access for blocked clients, often in combination with pluggable transports, which registers itself with the bridge authority.

 consensus weight: a value assigned to a relay that is based on bandwidth observed by the relay and bandwidth measured by the directory authorities, included in the hourly published consensus, and used by clients to select relays for their circuits.